microsauce/gravy/README.md

 	http://localhost:8080

 Gravy is a rapid development environment.
-All source files are automatically re-compiled and re-deployed upon modifification.
+All source files are automatically re-compiled and re-deployed upon modification.
 Make a change, refresh your browser, and benefit from the instant feedback.

 ## Pour it On